briankoser/sfc-listeners-guide/episodes/0248-what-the-fountain.md

   - Matt

 notable_moments:
 prophecy:
+  - host: Matt
-  - {"host": "Matt", "prediction": "Hugh Jackman will be Wolverine two more times after <i class='work-title'>X-Men: Days of Future Past</i>", "veracity": true, "comments": "Cameo in <i class='work-title'>X-Men: Apocalypse</i> and then <i class='work-title'>Logan</i> is his final appearance"}
+    prediction: "Hugh Jackman will be Wolverine two more times after <i class='work-title'>X-Men: Days of Future Past</i>"
+    veracity: true
+    comments: "Cameo in <i class='work-title'>X-Men: Apocalypse</i> and then <i class='work-title'>Logan</i> is his final appearance"

 last_listen: 2019-10-08
 recommendation: yes
 recommendation_reason: An interesting discussion about an interesting movie
 archivist_note: For some reason Aronofsky movies just don't quite click for me; they feel artificial and forced, as opposed to, for example, David Lynch's, which feel natural and effortless.
-Not sure that I can explain why I get those feelings.
+Not sure that I can explain why.
 ---
 Ben has watched the movie at least 10 times.